lwfwylb/MyRepo/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.

-ÎÒÊÇ´«Ææ£¬from now on, I will use git to help my version management;
+æˆ‘æ˜¯ä¼ å¥‡ï¼Œfrom now on, I will use git to help my version management;